paulm17/raikou/README.md

       atomic: false,
       theme,
       rawTheme,
+      transformLibraries: ['@raikou/core', '@raikou/system', '@raikou/emotion'],
     }),
     TanStackRouterVite({}),
     react(),
   ],
 });
 ```

+Note: when adding Raikou components such as `@raikou/dates`.
+They must be added to the transformLibraries array.
+Otherwise there will be an issue transpiling stylefusion.

 Pro-tip: When atomic is set to true, the build process will atomicify the final
 css payload.